stefaniecg/stefaniecg.github.io/bib_dis/main.md

 6. The **Urgency of Eternity**
    - Heaven & hell [(Revelation 20:11-15)](https://www.biblegateway.com/passage/?search=Revelation+20%3A11-15&version=ESV)

-At the end of the conversation make a call to action and if the person accepts it:
+At the end of the conversation make a call to action, also if the person accepts it:
 1. We give a mini Gospel of John [(6)](#references) and encourage them to read it.
 It is shown in [Figure 1](#gospels).
 2. We pray for the person [(1 Timothy 2:1)](https://my.bible.com/bible/59/1TI.2.1).